 “As an Amazon Associate, I earn from qualifying purchases.”

 Steven Covey, in his classic, best-selling book, The 7 Habits of Highly Effective People, gave the often quoted maxim, “Begin with the end in mind.”
 He also said, “Goals are pure fantasy unless you have a specific plan to achieve them.”

 In order to accomplish anything of significance, you first have to decide what it is you want to do.
-There are many Olympic gold metal winners.
-They did not just go out on the day of the Olympics and do a pole vault or any other major win, without first putting forth day to day effort.
+There are many Olympic gold medal winners.
+They did not just go out on the day of the Olympics and do a pole vault or any other major win, without first putting forth day-to-day effort.

 I do not know of any magic pill to make the weight magically disappear, even though there have been many claims to do this.
 You need a goal, so when you are discouraged and tired, you don’t go and blow it by quitting.